13 Feb Using Social Media to Recruit New Members

 A couple of other things:

 I asked about loyalty: Do first givers become members?
 Do new members renew?
 I was looking for data I could compare with other recruitment strategies (like direct mail).
 Answer: too soon to tell – Access Fund has only been using this strategy for the last three years.

 I asked about the decision to stop direct mail: Why not do both?
-Answer: some of that answer relates to demographics – their constituency is overwhelmingly under 40 – and some of that answer deals with volume – they’re getting enough traffic with just social media.
+Answer: in part, it relates to demographics – their constituency is overwhelmingly under 40 – and in part, it deals with volume – they’re getting enough traffic with just social media.
 Why would they need direct mail?